 113 Satterfield Hall

-A consortium of four universities (Kent State, Cleveland State, Youngstown State and University of Akron), the Master of Fine Arts in Creative Writing is a unique collaborative program that allows students to take advantage of an award-winning 15-member faculty and to concentrate in the writing of poetry, fiction, creative non-fiction and playwriting.
-The number and variety of the faculty guarantees consistent individual attention to student work.
+The Master of Fine Arts degree in Creative Writing is a consortium program between State Kent and three other universities (University of Akron, Cleveland State University and Youngstown State University) that allows students to take advantage of collaboration with an award-winning 15-member faculty and to concentrate in the writing of poetry, fiction, creative non-fiction and playwriting.
+The number and variety of the faculty guarantee consistent individual attention to student work.
 The range of study gives students opportunities to take classes with other writers from different backgrounds and in different genres.
 An annual series of readings and visiting writers in all genres supports the regular curricular offerings.

 - Kent Campus

 - Bachelor's degree from an accredited college or university for unconditional admission

 - Minimum 3.000 undergraduate GPA on a 4.000 point scale for unconditional admission

 - English language proficiency - all international students must provide proof of English language proficiency (unless they meet specific exceptions) by earning one of the following:

 - Minimum 587 TOEFL PBT score (paper-based version)

 - Minimum 94 TOEFL IBT score (Internet-based version)

 Applicants must apply to both the NEOMFA consortium and Kent State University.
 For more information on admission to the consortium, please visit the NEOMFA website.